 Non-Toxic Plants for Animals

 Our Haworthias are first on the safe for pets list.
 These come in two sizes so they work nicely when grouped together in a plant gang or plant shelfie!
 The Haworthia Big Band is an office favourite at The Little Botanical with its stunning, distinctive stripy leaves.
-The Mini Haworthia makes the cutest little gift and is a great choice for newbie plant owners!
+The Mini Haworthia makes the cutest little gift and is a great choice for n

 If you are looking for a pet-safe option of a leafy, green houseplant, then try our Calathea or Chamaedorea.
 These 2 well-known green plants are non-toxic for your furry friends and are easy to look after too.
 Get into the routine of watering them once a week and they will grow beautifully.

 Do you have a friend that’s a “crazy cat lady” and is looking for something flowering and safe for kitty?
 Our British grown orchids are pet-friendly and look fabulous when in bloom.

 We really hope this short guide has helped point you in the right direction for plants that are safe for your four-legged companion, but please drop us email if we can help with anything else – just email us at firstname.lastname@example.org.
 We would generally always advise you to keep your pets away from your plants for their own safety.
 Put them out of their reach to help keep your plants looking beautiful and your pets happy!

 There are also some wonderful sources on the internet that we highly recommend if there are any plants you absolutely love and want to check if they are toxic or non-toxic to pets.
 We’d also recommend that if you don’t know, always check first!